 They made a big splash back in 1995 with the famous “Change” commercial featuring recently defeated US state governors Mario Cuomo and Ann Richards.
 They led viewers to believe they are discussing political change, but the punchline came when Ann reveals they are really talking about the new design of the Doritos Bag.

-Another unforgettable Doritos moment was during Game XXXII in 1998.
+Another unforgettable Doritos moment was during Super Bowl XXXII in 1998.
 Miss USA, Ali Landry, became an international sensation after being cast as the “Hot Girl in the Laundromat” Super Bowl Commercial.

 Introducing the Doritos Crash the Super Bowl Contest